 On September 26, 1983, a Soviet lieutenant named Stanislav Petrov was monitoring Russian airspace for incoming ballistic missiles when a computer sounded an alarm.
-According to the radar, a single nuclear missile was headed toward the Soviet Union, and was likely from the United States.
+According to the radar, a single nuclear missile was headed towards the Soviet Union, and likely from the United States.

-This was a particularly tense period during the Cold War, and Petrov’s orders were to meet incoming missiles with immediate nuclear retaliation.
+This was a particularly tense period during the Cold War and Petrov’s orders were to meet incoming missiles with immediate nuclear retaliation.
 But Petrov didn’t.
-He believed it was illogical for the US to launch an attack (and initiate World War III) with just a single missile, so he overrode his orders, and waited to see if the bomb would arrive, which it didn’t.
+He believed it was illogical for the US to launch an attack (and initiate World War Three) with just a single missile, so he overrode his orders, and waited to see if the bomb would arrive, which it didn’t.

 Later, the incident was blamed on a faulty radar reading and Petrov was praised for averting a disaster.
-Today it’s recognized that he likely saved humanity from a nuclear apocalypse.
+Today it’s recognised he likely saved humanity from nuclear apocalypse.

 To have some vaguely reasonable chance at answering such a thing, I reached out to three academics from three different backgrounds—a historian, scientist, and philosopher.
 They ran me though all the ways we've survived, and why.

-This supervolcano blew up at Sumatra’s present-day Lake Toba, creating one of the largest eruptions the planet has seen.
-The explosion launched dust and debris 3,000 kilometers [1864 miles] away and dumped enough sulfur into the atmosphere to create a ten-year winter.
+This super volcano blew up at Sumatra’s present-day Lake Toba, creating one of the largest eruptions the planet has seen.
+The explosion launched dust and debris 3,000 kilometres away, and dumped enough sulfur into the atmosphere to create a 10-year winter.
 Plants went extinct in the perpetual twilight and animals followed, starving off the majority of our ancestors.
 It’s thought that perhaps 10,000 humans survived, which apparently was enough.

 But he thinks one of our most important survival tools has been our proclivity for communication—which has allowed us to share knowledge and assimilate with other human species, such as Neanderthals.
 “This assured our success in migration,” he says.
 “And it helps to explain how it’s possible we live in these cities with a million-plus people as we do now.”

 So it seems that sociability, adaptability, and pure luck have came together to allow humans to achieve dominance.
-But Schmidt isn’t convinced we’re out of the woods.
-According to him, modern civilization is a thin varnish, and it’ll wear off eventually.
-“This luxury of civilization will eventually be gone and we’ll struggle,” he says.
+But Rolf isn’t convinced we’re out of the woods.
+According to him, modern civilisation is a thin varnish, and it’ll wear off eventually.
+“This luxury of civilisation will eventually be gone and we’ll struggle,” he says.
 “But we’ll still be here.
 We’ll be sent back to the Stone Age for thousands of years most likely, but we’ll be here.”

-“Tool-using with language and social inheritance was gradually learned enough to develop the technologies that were needed to dominate the entire surface of Earth,” Bill explained.
-“Population and technology then began to grow in more or less exponential spurts, and especially since the Industrial Revolution.”
+“Tool-using with language and social inheritance was gradually learned enough to develop the technologies that were needed to dominate the entire surface of Planet Earth,” Bill explained.
+“Population and technology then began to grow in more-or-less exponential spurts, and especially since the Industrial Revolution.”